- Water tests

 Drinking Water in Switzerland

 The drinking water available in Switzerland meets extremely high quality standards.
-80 percent of the water comes from underground sources, and the remaining 20 percent is taken from lakes.
-Thanks to groundwater protection zones, nearly two-thirds of Swiss tap water can be distributed without treatment.
-So you can drink water from any tap in Switzerland and enjoy it without worry.
-Even its ecological footprint is better than bottled mineral water.
+Around 80% comes from underground sources, the remaining 20% from lakes.
+Thanks to groundwater protection zones, almost two-thirds of Swiss tap water can be distributed without treatment.
+This means you can safely drink water directly from the tap in Switzerland – environmentally friendly and with a better ecological balance than mineral water.

-Swiss water quality is regularly tested and meets the highest hygiene and safety standards.
-The environmental health organization WHO requires Switzerland to publish all drinking water data every three years.
-Reports are prepared by the FSVO and the FOEN.
+Water quality is regularly checked and meets the highest standards in hygiene and safety.
+The WHO obliges Switzerland to disclose drinking water data every three years.
+The BLV and the BAFU are responsible, in cooperation with the cantons.

-Drinking water consists of spring, groundwater, and lake water
+Origin of water: spring water, groundwater, and lake water

-★ On average, one liter of tap water in Switzerland costs 0.2 centimes – making it unbeatable in price-performance compared to bottled mineral water.
+★ On average, one liter of tap water in Switzerland costs only 0.2 rappen – cheaper and more ecological than any PET bottle.

 ✔ Heavy metals and pollutants